Budibase/website/content/blog/data/database-connections.md

 We’ll look at examples of how to establish database connections in specific platforms a little bit later.

+You might also like our round-up of the top [Airtable alternatives](https://budibase.com/blog/alternatives/airtable/).

 ### When do we need to configure database connections?

 So when does this come into play?
 One obvious answer would be any time that we need to connect a client to a database, right?